-Denim uses a twill-weave construction, whereby chambray is made from a plain-weave.
+Denim uses a twill-weave construction, whereby chambray is made from a plain weave.
 The result is a lighter fabric that offers more options than your denim shirt.

 Not as thick as denim shirts, chambray lends itself to being more versatile at combining with a great mix of other items.
 It is a key wardrobe staple for any guy.
 Dress it up as an alternative to your office shirt with a blazer or wear it relaxed with jeans or chinos.

 Focusing on fit, ensure the shirt length is mid-bicep and keep it firmly in the camp of smart-casual or even purely casual.
-That means no suits and not wearing it on any formal occasions.
+That means no suits and not wearing them on any formal occasions.

 This question comes with multiple answers.
 The key to planning what you are going to buy or wear is to work back from the occasion.
 If attending a wedding, then a flannel or Cuban collar shirt is too far removed from the dress code.
 But, within a more smart casual dress code then an Oxford shirt might offer a nice alternative to your typical formal shirt.